SrimantaBarua/bed/checklist.md

     - [x] Newline - reshape current line, insert new line
     - [x] Delete line - reshape current line, delete next line
   - [x] We're using fixed faces and text sizes.
 Take advantage of that and assume uniform line heights
+- [ ] BUG: LRU glyph removal from the atlas
 - [ ] Make it an actual text editor
   - [ ] Edit existing file
   - [ ] Save buffer to file